qyw0/take-home-exercise-SR-data-analyst/README.md

 - How many Creators are using our Lightning tools?
 - What user insights do we have on them?
 - How much time do they generally spend on our Lightning tools?
-- Are they satisfied with our current Lightning tools?
+- Are they satisfied with our current offerings?

 **Questions** (sent to you via Slack by the Engineering Manager, aka the EM)